 - Aboriginal Clapping Sticks (Source: Laughing Kids Learn)

-- DIY Didgeridoo with paper towel roll
+- DIY Didgeridoo with a paper towel roll

 - Coral Reef Group Mural with paint, salt, crayons, jellyfish & bubble wrap